lufia/try/README.md

 *try.Handle* creates a fallback point, called "checkpoint",  then return nil error at the first time.

-After that, above code calls *os.ReadFile* and *url.Parse* with *try.Check*.
-If either these functions returns an error, *try.Check* rewind the program to the checkpoint, then *try.Handle* will return the error.
+After that, above code calls *os.ReadFile* and *url.Parse* with *try.Check1*.
+If either these functions returns an error, *try.Check1* rewind the program to the checkpoint, then *try.Handle* will return the error.

 **I strongly recommend that Check and Handle should call on the same stack.**